Installation Guide

 Downloads:Read

-scope is checked. - Click the Create token button at the bottom of the page to create your token.
+scope box. - Click the Create token button at the bottom of the page to create your token.

-- The token you've created is a secret token, which means you will only have one opportunity to copy it somewhere secure.
+- Now, you'll be returned to your account's tokens page, where you can copy your created token.
+Note, this token is a secret token, which means you will only have one opportunity to copy it, so save this token somewhere secure.

-file in your Gradle user home folder.
-The folder is located at«USER_HOME»/.gradle
+file is located in your Gradle user home folder.

 MAPBOX_DOWNLOADS_TOKEN=YOUR_SECRET_MAPBOX_ACCESS_TOKEN